Become a Creator today!Start creating today - Share your story with the world!

 Speaker

 I don't think it should be weighted above the other options.
 And I think that's where and for me, it's not one versus the other.
 It's here's college as an option.
 Here's the trades as an option.
 Here's OG just on the job training.
 Like what do you want to do?
 What are you interested in?
 College is always there.
 If you want to go explore that, it's not going anywhere.
 You know what I mean?
 And so like don't rush into it if you don't want to. um And I think that that's I think that that is really where at least my my friends and and the influences around me, that's where their minds are at.
-That's where my mind is at.
-I don't pay too much attention to the extremists. um You know, I try to block out a lot of the noise, um but I do believe that the that America is broken and I think education has really taken a beating.
+That's where my mind is that I don't pay too much attention to the extremists. um You know, I try to block out a lot of the noise, um but I do believe that the that America is broken and I think education has really taken a beating.

 00:47:40